owensgl/biol525D/Topic_7/readme.md

 #With all the gvcf files created, we jointly genotype all samples to produce a single vcf
 ls $gvcf | grep "vcf" | grep -v ".idx"   > $home/GVCFs.samplelist.txt

+#This loop is going to make a string that has all the sample names, so we can give that to GATK.
 tmp=""
 while read prefix
 do